How to Get Pre-Approved for a Mortgage and When to Start Trying

 A pre-qualification letter is basically a quote.
 In other words, it’s a rough estimate of what you might be approved for.

 If you do decide to apply for a mortgage, your terms may or may not be the same as in the pre-qualification letter based on what actually turns up in the underwriting process.
 For example, if you estimate your credit score to be much higher than it actually is, you might get a higher interest rate than what the pre-qualification letter states.

-Getting a mortgage pre-approval is the next step towards applying for a loan.
+Getting a mortgage pre-approval is the next step toward applying for a loan.

 In this case, the lender will actually verify your information, rather than just taking your word for it.
-In other words, it’s a bigger commitment towards applying for a loan, even though it’s not a mortgage application in itself just yet.
+In other words, it’s a bigger commitment toward applying for a loan, even though it’s not a mortgage application just yet.

 It’s important to note that your lender will run a credit check at this point.
 This will show up as a credit inquiry on your credit report, which can drop your credit score by a few points.

 If you shop around with multiple lenders to find the best rates, you might be worried that this will harm your credit score.
 And normally, it would.

 However, credit reporting agencies have special rules that treat multiple mortgage inquiries within a 45-day window as a single credit inquiry.
 As long as your first and last credit inquiry all happen within that 45-day window, you can get pre-approved with as many lenders as you want.

 Compared to a pre-qualification, a pre-approval provides a more accurate estimate.
 Although it’s not a guarantee, there is a good chance you’ll be approved for your mortgage loan.